jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 #### Five types of guardrails

-The framework supports five types of guardrails:
+Ne-Mo Guardrails supports five types of guardrails:

 1. Input rails: applied to the input from the user; an input rail can reject the input, stopping any additional processing, or alter the input (e.g., to mask potentially sensitive data, to rephrase).